 like the California Consumer Privacy Act create new liabilities and compliance considerations for

 organizations that handle data.
-As the world becomes more interconnected, more states are likely to pass similar legislation.
+As the world becomes more interconnected, more states are likely to pass similar legislation. - Phishing—Phishing emails continue to be one of the most common causes of data breaches.

 This threat refers to fraudulent emails that try to trick employees into revealing sensitive information.
 More and more, cyber criminals are developing “phishing kits,” which are shared among criminals and can be used to deploy a large volume of phishing campaigns.